 On average, every time you share your fundraiser with friends on Facebook, you’ll net $43 for your cause.
 If you’re looking to go beyond sharing to raise funds for charity, consider running a social media contest.

-Social media contests can include photo and video submissions that meet your specifications, submissions of the best unique hashtag for your cause or campaign, slogan writing contests, or “tell us your story” campaigns (ask people to share stories about the positive impact of the charity on their lives; select the best stories as winners).
+Social media contests can include photo and video submissions that meet your specifications, submissions of the best unique hashtag for your cause or fundraiser, slogan writing contests, or “tell us your story” fundraisers (ask people to share stories about the positive impact of the charity on their lives; select the best stories as winners).
 Prizes are optional—social capital is its own reward.

 It’s a good idea to create at least one custom graphic (try using Canva) for your contest.
 Ideally, use your own hashtag.
 You could also connect with a local celebrity with a lot of social media clout, and ask him or her to share the news of your contest.
 You might also reach out to local media.